 My other teachers are:

 Tom Collingridge and Helen Kingdon from the Exeter School of Tai chi Chuan.

-From Tom and Helen I am learning and revising the Chen style Laojia form, which you can find out more about on my Tai chi page.
-They have filmed all the sequences of the Laojia form and they are available on youtube.
-It is a fantastic resource.
-Their channel is here.
+From Tom and Helen I am studying the Chen style Laojia form, which you can find out more about on my Tai chi page.
+They have filmed all the sequences of the Laojia form and they are available on their youtube channel here.

 Tom and Helen are students of Chen Ziqiang, the nephew of Chen Xiaowang and the current Chen style international trainer.
 You can watch a video of Chen Ziqiang here

 I have had many Tai chi teachers over the years and am grateful to all of them and to all of the students I have taught over the years, as I have learned something from every one of them.